 There is no country like South Africa.
 With its complex, yet triumphant history, rich cultural diversity and progressive and innovative nature, the Rainbow Nation is a country many are proud to call home.

-Whether you’re moving to South Africa and are curious about the political landscape, or you’ve lived in South Africa all your life and want to inform yourself about the upcoming elections, here is the complete guide to South African politics — from a quick history of South African politics and a breakdown of the democratic structure to a list of the political parties and everything you need to know about the national elections.
+Whether you’re moving to South Africa and are curious about the political landscape, or you’ve lived in South Africa all your life and want to keep yourself informed here is the complete guide to South African politics—from a quick history of South African politics and a breakdown of the democratic structure to a list of the political parties and everything you need to know about the national elections.

 Since 1994 and the end of apartheid, South Africa has been a democratic republic.
 After a complex history of colonisation, apartheid and a long struggle for freedom, South Africa officially became a democratic republic in 1994, marked by the first democratic elections.